nodecosmos/nodecosmos_client/README.md

 * **treeNodeId** - id of node in treeSlice
 * **persistentId** - id of node in database and in slice

-Usually persistentId and nodeId are the same.
-However, in case we work with the Tree, we generate tmp id for new node as nodeId.
-Obviously, we cannot use this id to communicate with the backend, so we need to leave nodeId as it is, and use persistentId to communicate with the backend and get the latest changes from state.
+Usually `persistentId` and `nodeId` are the same.
+However, in case we work with the Tree, we generate tmp id for new node as `nodeId`.
+Obviously, we cannot use tmp id to communicate with the backend, so we need to leave `nodeId` as it is, and use `persistentId` to communicate with the backend and get the latest changes from state.
-We can get the latest changes from state because we map persistentId to nodeSlice after node is created.
+We can get the latest changes from state because we map newly created node wit its own id to nodeSlice after node is created.